Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 really be started only when another service starts to communicate with it.

 systemd is a real source of conflict between people against it and people in favor of it.
-The main argument of people which are against it is that is does too many things, it's too complex and ships too many functionalities.
-I think this is a fake problem, since most of the functionalities are optional (and thus can be disabled), and everything is split into several binaries (systemd doesn't do all this stuff itself but calls tools that it ships to do so).
+The main argument of people which are against it is that it does too many things, it's too complex and ships too many functionalities.
+I think this is a fake problem, since most of the functionalities are optional (and thus can be disabled), and everything is splited into several binaries (systemd doesn't do all this stuff itself but calls tools that it ships to do so).
 It is fully modular, and not modular like its "opponents".